 What are the benefits of Intensive Interaction for learning?

 This approach builds the essential building blocks of social communication that must be in place before language can develop.
 Learners often show increased engagement, more frequent eye contact and improved emotional regulation.
-By removing the pressure of specific tasks, pupils feel more comfortable exploring social exchanges and developing a sense of self.
+By removing the pressure of specific tasks, learners feel more comfortable exploring social exchanges and developing a sense of self.

 What does the research say about Intensive Interaction?